opennetworkinglab/aether-docs/index.rst

 * Setup an Aether software development environment with :doc:`Aether-in-a-Box </developer/aiab>`.

-* Learn about how to :doc:`configure Aether using the ROC </operations/gui>`.
+* Learn about how to :doc:`operate Aether using the ROC </operations/gui>`.

-* Learn the requirements of hosting an :doc:`Aether Connected Edge
+* Learn the requirements for a  :doc:`Production Deployment of Aether
   </edge_deployment/overview>`.

 * Read the most recent :doc:`Release Notes </release/2.1>`.